 Making Government Work Better

-In addition to ensuring tax dollars are spent wisely, Bump's audits have also improved state government performance.
-As a result of audits conducted by the office:
+In addition to ensuring tax dollars are spent wisely, Bump's audits, reports and investigations have also improved state government performance.
+As a result of work conducted by the office:

 - The Massachusetts Legislature enacted legislation to provide greater accountability over and transparency of educational collaboratives operating within the Commonwealth;